brianegan/codelabs/dartpad_codelabs/src/reactive_code/riverpod_02/instructions.md

 ## TODO: Trigger the CounterNotifier methods from onPressed

-But the increment and decrement methods that were created in the CounterNotifier class are still not called from the floating action button' s `onPressed` blocks.
-In order to do that, the global constant `counterProvider` needs to be read inside your onPressed block and then you can simply call the methods inside the notifier class to perform the corresponding actions.
+However, the increment and decrement methods that were created in the CounterNotifier class are still not called from the floating action button' s `onPressed` callbacks.
+In order to do that, the global constant `counterProvider` needs to be read inside your onPressed block.
+Then, you can simply call the methods inside the notifier class to perform the corresponding actions.

 So for increment, it would be like this: